backstage/backstage/README.md

 - **Phase 3:** Ecosystem (later) - Everyone's infrastructure stack is different.
 By fostering a vibrant community of contributors we hope to provide an ecosystem of Open Source plugins/integrations that allows you to pick the tools that match your stack.

-Our vision for Backstage is for it to become the trusted standard toolbox (read: UI layer) for the open source infrastructure landscape.
+Our vision for Backstage is for it to become the trusted standard toolbox (read: UX layer) for the open source infrastructure landscape.
 Think of it like Kubernetes for developer experience.
 We realize this is an ambitious goal.
 We can’t do it alone.
 If this sounds interesting or you'd like to help us shape our product vision, we'd love to talk.
 You can email me directly: [alund@spotify.com](mailto:alund@spotify.com).

 ## Overview